csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptTutorial/Page2.md

 ```

 Let's render this; what we will see is that `tal:repeat` works a lot like a C# `foreach` statement.
-In this case we will see the `<li>` element repeated three times, once for each listed food.
+In this case we will see the `<li>` element _and all of its descendents_ are repeated three times, once for each listed food.
 In each iteration a variable is created, named `food`, holding the value from the current iteration.
 We use this variable in a `tal:replace` attribute (as described in [the previous tutorial page]) within the list item in order to show it on the rendered output.